Asheq/close-buffers.vim/README.md

-# Dialog to Close Vim Buffers 📖
+# Close Vim Buffers 📖

 Provides a command called `:CloseBuffers` which opens a dialog, showing you various options.
 Press the key corresponding to your desired action.
 <table>